PlanB-Network/bitcoin-educational-content/tutorials/others/planb-content-production/en.md

 Within the `assets` folder, you need to add a file named `logo.webp`, which will serve as a thumbnail for your article.
 This image, which must be in `.webp` format, should have a square dimension to align with the user interface.
 You are free to choose the logo of the software covered in the tutorial or any other relevant image, provided it is free of rights.

-In addition, also add an image titled `cover.jpeg` in the same location.
+In addition, also add an image titled `cover.webp` in the same location.
 This image will be displayed at the top of your tutorial.
 Ensure that this image, like the logo, respects usage rights and is suitable for the context of your tutorial.

 ![github](assets/74.webp)